michellab/bssopenffhack/README.md

 Exploring interoperability of BioSimSpace and OpenFF toolkits

-Goal 1) Testing OpenFF --> BSS flows
+Experiment 1) Testing OpenFF --> BSS flows
-- parameterise a molecule with OpenFF/SMIRNOFF.
-Then solvate with BSS and run a BSS MD with SOMD, Gromacs or NAMD.
+- parameterise ethane molecule with OpenFF/SMIRNOFF.
+Then solvate with BSS and run a BSS MD with SOMD or Gromacs.

+Experiment 2)
+- parameterise ethane with OpenFF
+- parameterise methanol with OpenFF
+- generate merge molecule with BSS
-- same as above but setting up FEP inputs
+- create FEP inputs for SOMD or Gromacs

-Goal 2) Testing BSS --> OpenFF flows
-- load a solvated and parameterised system with BSS, pass the data to OpenFF, reparameterise components and save output in a format that can be read back into BSS.
+Experiment 3)
+- load methanol in water previously parameterised with BSS.
+- extract methanol, reparameterise.
+- save topology
+- read again topology in BSS